 It is also a great place for Street Photography since a lot of stations have a very traditional design allowing for some interesting light to enter.

 The following shot has been taken at the station “Wittenbergplatz”.
-Here is a little guide about shooting at subway stations.
+Here is a little guide to shooting at subway stations.

 “Myfest” – Every year on the 1st of may which is the “Tag der Arbeit” and a national holiday there is a small festival celebrating the local neighborhood.
 But it has grown and attracts people from all over Berlin and even Germany to enjoy the holiday and start the festival season.
 There are often artists on the street performing their craft and a lot of local food stands.